richardhenyash/perkulater/README.md

 * Attach the policy to the group created earlier by selecting the group in *Groups* under *Access Management*, clicking *Attach Policy* in the *Permissions* tab and selecting the policy created in the previous step.
 * Create a user by selecting *Add User* in *Policies* under *Access Management* and select *Programmatic access*.
-* Assign the user to the use group created eralier, and check that the group has the policy created earlier attached.
+* Assign the user to the use group created earlier, and check that the group has the policy created earlier attached.
 * Download the .csv file containing the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 * Install `boto3` and  `django-storages`.
 * Freeze requirements using `pip3 freeze > requirements.txt`.